-The background of the HOM project can be found in the HOM Project Management Plan (Battelle 2009), and more comprehensive background for the water column monitoring in the QAPP for Water Column Monitoring (Libby et al. 2010) A principal concern with the offshore outfall discharge is nutrients and their resultant eutrophication effects on the water column.
-Thus, water quality monitoring includes measurements of nutrient concentrations (particulate and dissolved forms), phytoplankton biomass in the form of chlorophyll, and dissolved oxygen.
+The background of the HOM project can be found in the HOM Project Management Plan (Battelle 2009), and more comprehensive background for the water column monitoring in the QAPP for Water Column Monitoring (Libby et al. 2011) A principal concern with the offshore outfall discharge is nutrients and their resultant eutrophication effects on the water column.
+Thus, water quality monitoring regularly includes measurements of nutrient concentrations (particulate and dissolved forms), phytoplankton biomass in the form of chlorophyll, and dissolved oxygen.

-From 1992-2003 the nutrient and chlorophyll analyses have been conducted by subcontractor laboratories to the HOM consultant (currently, Battelle Ocean Sciences.)
-This QAPP reflects a change in analytical laboratories and describes the quality system implemented for analytical procedures that will be performed for the HOM project by the MWRA DLS.
+From 1992-2003 the nutrient and chlorophyll analyses had been conducted by subcontractor laboratories to the HOM consultant (currently, Battelle Ocean Sciences.)
+This QAPP describes the quality system implemented for analytical procedures that are performed for the HOM project by the MWRA DLS.